Donaldson hitless in Toronto return as Jays top Braves 3-1

 The Canadian-born Soroka (10-3) allowed two runs and eight hits in six innings in his first loss in 14 road starts this season.
 Soroka came in 6-0 with a 1.32 ERA away from home.

+“Credit to them, they hit the ones I didn’t locate,” Soroka said.

 Zack Godley (4-5) pitched three innings for the win in relief of opener Wilmer Font.
-Ken Giles, the seventh Toronto pitcher, got three outs for his 17th save in 18 opportunities, catching Freddie Freeman looking at strike three for the final out.
+Ken Giles, the seventh Toronto pitcher, got three outs for his 17th save in 18 opportunities, catching Freeman looking at strike three for the final out.

-Acquired from Oakland in November 2014, Donaldson won the AL MVP award in his first season in Toronto, teaming up with fellow sluggers Jose Bautista and Edwin Encarnacion to help the Blue Jays win the AL East and end baseball’s longest active playoff drought.
-Donaldson earned All-Star and Silver Slugger honors for a second straight season in 2016 as Toronto won the wild card and made another losing appearance in the ALCS.
+Acquired from Oakland in November 2014, Donaldson won the AL MVP award in his first season in Toronto, teaming with fellow sluggers Jose Bautista and Edwin Encarnacion to help the Blue Jays win the AL East and end baseball’s longest active playoff drought.
+Donaldson earned All-Star and Silver Slugger honors for a second straight season in 2016 as Toronto made another losing appearance in the ALCS.

 Last August, the Blue Jays traded Donaldson to Cleveland for minor league right-hander Julian Merryweather.
 Speaking to a crowd of reporters before the game, Donaldson said it hurt to leave Toronto while rehabbing an injury in the minors, depriving him of a chance to say goodbye.

-“I didn’t want to leave on that type of sour note,” he said.
+“I didn’t want to leave on that type of sour note,” Donaldson said.

-Before the first pitch, the Blue Jays paid tribute to Donaldon’s Toronto tenure with a highlight video, including his dramatic slide to score the winning run in the 2016 ALDS against Texas.
+Before the first pitch, the Blue Jays paid tribute to Donaldson’s Toronto tenure with a highlight video, including his dramatic slide to score the winning run in the 2016 ALDS against Texas.
 Standing alone in shallow right field, where he had been warming up, Donaldson tipped his cap and turned to acknowledge the cheers from the crowd of 24,578.

+“To see that, it’s tough,” Donaldson said.
+“It brings back memories, a lot of good times.
+It’s not something that you’re used to seeing as an athlete and it’s tough to prepare for.
+At the same time, it was nice to be a part of it.”

-The fans were on their feet again when Donaldson batted with two outs and a runner at third in the first inning.
+The fans were on their feet again when Donaldson batted with two outs and a runner at third in the first.
 Donaldson stepped out of the box and tipped his batting helmet to the crowd, then stepped in to face Font.
 After getting ahead 2-0, Donaldson flied out.

 Usually a defensive stalwart, Donaldson made a throwing error on Bo Bichette’s infield hit in the bottom of the first.
 Guerrero and Smoak hit RBI singles as Toronto took an early lead.